 “I used to work a lot of late nights, then I was working two jobs and now I’m a nine to fiver.” said Lisa McDonald, social media manager for The Sign Depot.
 “I never realized how much of a night hawk I was until I started working full time days.”

 Sarah Lawrence Gunn, interior designer, said, “I’ve always slept with a fan and with my blankets tucked in and up over my head.
 If I could change one thing….well, two…it would be able to sleep all night without being woken up and to be able to sleep in when given the chance.”

-“Definitely something on my resolution plan for 2014, said Jennifer Powell, sponsorship director for Blissdom Canada.
+“Definitely something on my resolution plan for 2014, said Jennifer Powell, sponsorship director.
 “As much as my creativity flows late at night, I am trying to force myself to go to sleep at a decent hour (as in I even set a reminder on my phone)..so that I can truly aim for more sleep which in turn will result in (what I think) will be a more productive day.”

 Betty-Ann Heggie, author, said, “When I was a child and couldn’t sleep my mother used to tell me that I should just lay still and rest.
 “Rest is 75 % of sleep” she would say.
 I would do that and would inevitably fall asleep.
 Today when I can’t sleep I repeat her wise words and it still works!”

 Samantha Emmerson summed up the conversation with this statement, “11-7 belong to my pillow.
 When I keep that routine, my life is so much fuller.”